ADALabUCSD/Vista/README.md

      * model        : ConvNet model name.
 Possible values -> {'alexnet', 'vgg16', 'resnet50'}
      * n_layers     : Number of layers from the top most layer of the ConvNet to be explored
      * start_layer  : Starting layer of the ConvNet.
 Use 0 when starting with raw images
-     * ml_func      : Function pointer to the downstream ML model
      * struct_input : Input path to the strucutred input
      * images_input : Input path to the images
      * n            : Number of total records